mastcu/SerialEM/ReadMe.txt

+SerialEM is currently developed in Visual Studio 2010 with the v90 (VS 2008) platform toolset, which is required for it to run under Windows 2000 and XP below SP3.

+To compile it with VS 2010, change the platform toolset to v100 for each configuration being compiled.
+To compile a 32-bit version without using FFTW (which cannot be used for free with SerialEM), open XCorr.cpp and comment out
+#define USE_FFTW, and edit the properties of FFT.cpp to include it in the
+build.

+It can be compiled in VS 2013 by reading in the current solution file, allowing it to upgrade the project, and changing preprocessor definition _WIN32_WINNT=0x0500 to 0x0501 and adding NO_WARN_MBCS_MFC_DEPRECATION.
+The 64-bit version will compile without problems; the 32-bit Release version will not link with the FFTW included in the package and that should be excluded as described above.

-This file contains a description of the modules in SerialEM.
+The rest of this file contains a description of the modules in SerialEM.
 Every .cpp file has a corresponding .h file.

 BASIC PROGRAM MODULES:
+AutoTuning.cpp        Calibrates and does astigmatism and coma corrections BaseSocket.cpp        Base class for running operations through sockets, used
-BeamAssessor.cpp      Calibrates beam intensity, adjusts intensity using the
-                         calibration, and calibrates beam movement CalibCameraTiming.cpp Calibrates camera timing
+                         in SerialEM and plugins BeamAssessor.cpp      Calibrates beam intensity, adjusts intensity using the calibration, and calibrates beam movement CalibCameraTiming.cpp Calibrates camera timing